Cray-HPE/docs-csm/operations/network/management_network/aruba/dns-client.md

 ## Expected results

-1. Administrators can configure the DNS client
+* Administrators can configure the DNS client.
-1. The output is correct
+* The output of all commands is correct.
-1. Administrators can ping the device
+* Administrators can ping the device.

 [Back to Index](../README.md)